They are the unofficial mascot of the fire service.

 When the fire alarm sounded, Dalmatians would race out into the street, alerting bystanders that the fire wagon would soon be coming through.
 They’d race to the scene with the firefighters, but their work wasn’t done yet.

 Horses are typically afraid of fire, but the presence of the DalmatiansDalmations had a calming influence.
 They’d distract and comfort the horses when they got closer to the fire.

 It’s also said that Dalmatians then stood guard, protecting the firefighters' belongings as they battled the blaze.

 A Status Symbol

-Parades were a common thing on city streets in the late 19th and early 20th century.
+Parades were a common thing on city streets in the late 19th and early 20th centuries.

 Naturally, firefighters were drawn to participate.
 They loved showing off their equipment, always keeping it polished and shined.

 The Dalmatian became yet another point of pride.
 The more you had alongside your truck, the higher your social status.